xTeKc/hMAC/README.md

 ### The goal of this project is to grab system information about the currenct pc (MAC address) and change it.
 + Features
     + Grab current MAC address
+    + Change MAC address and stay running in background to maintain change